nellikhvan/for-fun-api-lumen/README.md

-This API to try Lumen Laravel
+This API is an attempt to understand how Lumen works.